wardylim/E-Screen/README.md

     End If
 End Sub

-' What happens when 2 minutes is up
+' What happens when the time is up
 Sub TimerTriggered()
     StopInactivityTimer
     On Error Resume Next